-- clinical lab testing,
+- · clinical lab testing,

 - anatomic pathology testing, and

-- genetic/molecular testing.
+- · genetic/molecular testing.

 Clinical labs typically are engaged in high volume, high automation tests on blood and urine.
 Clinical lab tests often involve testing of a less urgent nature, for example, cholesterol testing and testing associated with routine physical exams.
 This type of testing yields relatively low average revenue per test.
-AP testing involves evaluation of tissue, as in surgical pathology, or cells as in cytopathology.
+Anatomic pathology (hereinafter referred to as "AP") testing involves evaluation of tissue, as in surgical pathology, or cells as in cytopathology.
 The most widely known AP tests are Pap smears, skin biopsies, and tissue biopsies.
 AP tests are typically more labor and technology intensive than clinical lab tests and thus typically have higher average revenue per test than clinical lab tests.

 Genetic/molecular testing typically involves analyzing chromosomes, genes or base pairs of DNA for disorders.
 Whereas anatomic pathology testing is focused from the cell surface outward, genetic and molecular testing is focused from the cell surface inward.
 Both genetic and molecular testing have become important and highly-accurate diagnostic tools over the last five years.
 New tests are being developed rapidly, thus this market segment is expanding rapidly.
 Genetic/molecular testing requires very specialized equipment and credentialed individuals (typically MD or PhD level) to certify the results and typically yields the highest average revenue per test of the three market segments.
+The following chart shows the differences between the genetic/molecular segment and other segments of the medical laboratory industry.
 Up until about five years ago, the genetic/molecular segment was considered to be part of the AP segment, but given its rapid growth, many industry veterans now break genetic/molecular testing out into its own segment.